usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-software.rst

 		.. image:: /images/extract-mysoftware.png

-	9. From the ``Distribution`` page, you can set the distributions with which your software is compatible.
+	9. From the ``Restriction`` page, you can set the distributions with which your software is compatible.
 By default, all the distributions listed in the bottom table are compatible.
 If you want to remove a distribution from the list, select and click the up arrow and ``save``.

 		.. note:: If you remove all the distribution compatibility, the software will not be visible for any appliances.